Cinema St. Louis announces Citygarden competition winners

 Cinema St. Louis has announced the winners of the seventh “Cinema at Citygarden” juried competition.

 St. Louis-area filmmakers created short works incorporating nature as a key element.
 Cash prizes are awarded in three categories.
-The winning films are:
+The winning films:

-A program of the three winners along with eight other competition films will debut on Citygarden’s video wall on May 28.
-The films will play on a loop from 5 to 10 p.m. daily through June 27.
+A program of the three winners along with eight other competition films will debut May 28 on Citygarden’s video wall.
+The films will play on a loop 5-10 p.m. daily through June 27 at the downtown sculpture park.

 “Cinema at Citygarden” is a biennial program organized by Cinema St. Louis and funded by the Gateway Foundation.